runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aeldaal.md

 # Æl'daal

 (Eastern Humans - Mediteranean)
 Dark to olive skinned.
 Black or brown hair (curly hair).
-Green, brown, or blue eyes.
+Green, or brown eyes.
 The Æl'daal are descended from the core of the Ældar civilization, and now inhabit much of the known world. Æl'daal tend to be equally skilled in all forms of magic (with a tendancy towards physical magic), although have no natural magical abilities.
 Most